 Your doctor will probably start you on a low dose of alosetron.
 Your doctor will want to talk to you after you have taken the low dose for 4 weeks.
 If your symptoms are not controlled but you are not experiencing serious side effects of alosetron, your doctor may increase your dose.
 If you take the increased dose for 4 weeks and your symptoms are still not controlled, alosetron is not likely to help you.
 Stop taking alosetron and call your doctor.

 Alosetron may control IBS but will not cure it.
-If you and your doctor agree that you should continue to take alosetron after the initial trial period, do not stop taking alosetron without talking to your doctor.
-If you stop taking alosetron, your IBS symptoms may return within 1 or 2 weeks.
+If alosetron helps you and you stop taking it, your IBS symptoms may return within 1 or 2 weeks.

 Are there OTHER USES for this medicine?

 Alosetron should not be prescribed for other uses; ask your doctor or pharmacist for more information.